Renal cell carcinoma: Radiofrequency ablation

+Cryoablation

 Cryoablation also involves the insertion of a probe into the affected area, however, cold is used to kill the tumor instead of heat.
 The probe is cooled with chemical fluids which are very cold.
 The freezing temperatures cause the tumor cells to die by causing osmotic dehydration, which pulls the water out of the cell destroying the enzyme, organelles, cell membrane and freezing the cytoplasm.

+Heavy ion radiotherapy

+While RCC is traditionally considered highly radio-resistant, advanced forms of radiotherapy are emerging as promising treatments.
+Heavy ion radiotherapy, particularly with carbon ions (carbon ion radiotherapy, or CIRT), has shown significant potential due to its distinct physical and biological advantages over conventional photon (X-ray) radiation.

+The primary physical advantage of CIRT is the Bragg peak, a phenomenon where the carbon ions deposit the vast majority of their energy precisely at the tumor site, minimizing damage to surrounding healthy tissues.
+Biologically, heavy ions have a high linear energy transfer (LET), which causes complex and difficult-to-repair DNA double-strand breaks in cancer cells.
+This results in a higher relative biological effectiveness (RBE) for killing tumor cells, making it particularly effective against radio-resistant cancers like RCC.

+Early clinical studies on CIRT for RCC, though limited, have reported excellent outcomes.
+For example, one study reported a 5-year local control rate of 100%, while another long-term follow-up showed a 94.1% local control rate.
+Furthermore, heavy ion therapy can induce immunogenic cell death, turning immunologically "cold" tumors "hot" and making them more susceptible to immune checkpoint inhibitors.
+This has led to growing interest in combining CIRT with immunotherapy to enhance systemic anti-tumor effects.

+As of the mid-2020s, access to this advanced therapy is limited.
+Clinical heavy ion facilities are operational in several countries, including Japan, Germany, and China.
+The United States, which discontinued its original program in 1993, is re-establishing its capabilities.
+The first new U.S. facility, at the Mayo Clinic in Florida, is expected to make carbon ion therapy clinically available in 2027 or later.

 Targeted drugs

 Cancers often grow in an unbridled fashion because they are able to evade the immune system.
 Immunotherapy is a method that activates the person's immune system and uses it to their own advantage.
-It was developed after observing that in some cases there was spontaneous regression.
-Immunotherapy capitalises on this phenomenon and aims to build up a person's immune response to cancer cells.
+It was developed after observing that in some cases there was spontaneous regression due to natural activity of the immune system.
+Immunotherapy capitalises on this phenomenon and aims to increase a person's immune response to cancer cells.
 Other targeted therapy medications inhibit growth factors that have been shown to promote the growth and spread of tumours.
 Most of these medications were approved within the past ten years.
 These treatments are: